 Be warned, there are still a couple of other things that can cause your tank to clog.
 Let's review.

 These are all avoidable for the most part.

 Let's learn what can cause an RV toilet clog that has nothing to do with toilet paper.

 Unless you're new to RVing, you have heard this a million times.

-If you are connected to a sewer dump and you leave your black tank valve open 24/7, the liquids will escape while the solids pile up.
+If you are connected to a sewer dump and you leave your RV black water tank valve open 24/7, the liquids will escape while the solids pile up.

 This forms a 'pyramid' of poo (yum!) and will eventually cause your toilet to not drain.
 Don't do this!
 It's also best to wait until your tank is close to full to dump.